weesvisje/docs/docs/faq.md

 ### How does the certificate work?

 Ditto certificates are standard X.509 certificates.
 Each device has a keypair and the certificate grants that device a unique ID and rules for which collections and documents it is permitted to read and write.
 Organizations with strict on-premises requirements may operate their own certificate authority (CA).
-Certificates can also be generated and distributed automatically from the Ditto cloud service.
+Certificates can also be generated and distributed automatically from the Ditto Big Peer service.
 For more information about certificate deployments please speak to us.

 ## __Wi-Fi__